Board of Trustees 2024/2025

 Andrew earned an MBA from Harvard Business School where he graduated as a Baker Scholar.
 He is also a member of the board of trustees of the Browning School.
 Andrew and his wife, Véronique, live in New York City with their children Sophie and Alexander.

-At Wesleyan: Andrew majored in Mathematics and Economics and graduated Phi Beta Kappa.
-While at Wesleyan, Andrew worked as a Ford Foundation Writing Tutor and was a teaching assistant in Macroeconomics.
+At Wesleyan: Andrew majored in mathematics and economics and graduated Phi Beta Kappa.
+While at Wesleyan, Andrew worked as a Ford Foundation writing tutor and was a teaching assistant in macroeconomics.
 He was the recipient of the White Prize in Economics as well as the 1994 Gilbert Clee Scholar.
-Andrew served on the President’s Council from 2012 until 2020 and he also received a Wesleyan University Service Award in 2015.
+Andrew served on the President’s Council from 2012 to 2020, and he also received a Wesleyan University Service Award in 2015.

 Vice President of Investor Relations, Alphabet (Google)